ty-moodley/automate_the_boring_stuff/README.md

 is called with a `.method_name` straight after the variable name and will sometimes have () to allow for parameters.
 A method will interact with the variable as an object and any changes will not need to be declared, e.g.
 `list.append('new item)` instead of`list = list + 'new item'`.
-The reason for this lies in a topic called Object Oriented Programming (or Claases) and is out of scope for this book.
+The reason for this lies in a topic called Object Oriented Programming (or Classes) and is out of scope for this book.
 Some of the methods that can be applied to lists:
 - Can find the index value of an item using index(*item name*), i.e. `animal.index('rat')` will evaluate to 2
 - append(*item name*) or insert(*index position*, *item name*) can be used to add new values to the list
 - remove(*item name*) can be used to delete an item from a list, beneficial to `del` when index position is not known